 Protect yourself with this easy to make hand sanitizer recipe.

-- Combine the essential oils and the Vitamin E oil in a small glass bowl
+Combine the vitamin E and essential oils in a small glass container

-- Add alcohol to the oils and vitamin E and mix
+Add the alcohol to the oils and vitamin E and mix

-- Add the aloe vera gel (or glycerin) and mix well
+Add the aloe vera gel (or glycerin) and combine

 *Using a colored bottle versus a clear bottle helps protect the essential oils from light damage.